A Survey on Code-Based Cryptography: Code-Based Public-Key Encryption Frameworks

 It follows that the decryption succeeds if $\wtH(\by\br_2 - \br_1\mathbf{z} +\be) \leq t$.
 Note that parameter sets should be chosen such that this happens with high probability, but clearly the framework does have a \emph{decoding failure rate} (DFR).

 \begin{remark} The reason why we can make the generator matrix of the efficiently decodable code public, lies in the random choice of $h$, which determines the parity-check matrix $\bH$ and in the fact that the error added to the codeword has a weight larger than the error correction capacity of the public code.
-In fact, $\bu$ and $\bs$ are two syndromes through $\bH$ of a vector with given weight, as $\bu = (\br_1, \br_2)\bH^\top$ and $\bs= (\by,\mathbf{z})\bH^\top$.
-In order to recover $(\br_1,\br_2)$ or $(\by,\mathbf{z})$, an attacker would need to solve the NP-hard syndrome decoding problem.
-In addition, since $\text{wt}_H(\bs\br_2+\be)>t$ even with the knowledge of $\bG$ and $\bv$ an attacker can not uniquely determine the message $\bm$. \end{remark}